" "

 • One beep every 15 minutes indicates the battery needs replacing.

-• Four beeps every minute indicates less than half the battery charge remains.
+• Four beeps every minute indicates less than half of the battery charge remains.

 Where can I buy NBN replacement batteries?

-Luckily these batteries are quite easy to come by and can be purchased at many mainstream retailers across Australia.
-Stores include:
+NBN batteries are quite easy to come by, and can be purchased at many mainstream retailers across Australia.
+Major stores that stock NBN batteries include:

 • Battery Works